-You’re not alone
+You are not alone

-Dealing with stress
+How to deal with stress

 Dedicating specific evenings when you will do something you enjoy, such as a sport or a hobby, will also help you to resist the temptation to work late.
 Exercise is a great way to switch off your mind from work and can help you to think more clearly.

 Talking about stress

-Men may be less inclined to talk about their emotional state, but talking things through can really help you to put a new perspective on a situation or worry allowing you to actively deal with your issues.
+Men may be less inclined to talk about their emotional state, but talking things through can really help you to put a new perspective on a situation or worry, allowing you to actively deal with your issues.

 What is counselling?

-Counselling is a ‘talking therapy’ and can be your regular time to talk about any troubles you have in a safe and confidential environment, and will help you to understand your behaviour and feelings better.
+Counselling is a ‘talking therapy’ and can be your regular time to talk about any troubles you have in a safe and confidential environment.
+It can help you to understand your behaviour and feelings better.